Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 Genesis One: Understanding Cosmology Through an Ancient Lens

 So what happens when we bring that approach to Genesis 1?
 In a sense, everything changes, because we start reading the chapter on its own terms.
 Genesis 1 is ancient cosmology, and that is not a flaw to be apologised for but a feature to be understood.
 Modern cosmology uses physics to describe the universe’s origin, evolution, and large-scale structure.
-Ancient cosmology was doing something different: it was mapping meaning, order, and humanity’s place within the world.
+Ancient cosmology, especially in the biblical text, is doing something quite different.
+It makes a theological claim about who God is, what the world is for, and what it means for human beings to inhabit it.
+It is, in that sense, a map of meaning.

+Once we recognise that difference, a great deal of pressure falls away.
+Genesis 1 does not need to compete with modern science, because it is not trying to do what modern science does.
+It is not a rival explanation in scientific clothing.
 That helps us make sense of details that otherwise feel strange.
 Without telescopes or modern astronomy, the Israelites did not know that the earth travels through space, or that the sun and moon sit at vastly different distances.
-Like many ancient peoples, they pictured the sky as a kind of solid structure, strong enough to hold back “waters” above.
-On that reading, God does not pause the narrative to correct their cosmic picture, because correcting it was never the point.
+They held beliefs about the cosmos that simply weren’t accurate, but God doesn’t pause the narrative to correct them, because correcting their science was never the point.

 I know how easily modern readers slip into the wrong lane, because I did it myself.
 As a teenager I tried to locate the Big Bang in “Let there be light”, to align the six days with geological epochs, and to find evolution tucked away in the phrasing.
-That approach has a name: concordism.
+That approach has a name, concordism.
 It tries to translate Genesis into modern scientific categories, as though the text must secretly be saying what we now know through cosmology, geology, and biology.
 This is an attempt to “translate” the culture and text for the modern reader.
 However, the issue is that we cannot, nor should we, translate their cosmology into ours.
 John H. Walton clarifies why:

 “If we accept Genesis 1 as ancient cosmology, then we need to interpret it as ancient cosmology rather than translate it into modern cosmology.
 If we try to turn it into modern cosmology, we are making the text say something that it never said.
 It is not just a case of adding meaning (as more information has become available) it is a case of changing meaning.
 Since we view the text as authoritative, it is a dangerous thing to change the meaning of the text into something it never intended to say.”[i]